Elves in Middle-earth: Elvish languages

+Death and immortality

+Elves are immortal, and remain unwearied with age.
+They can recover from wounds which would be fatal to a Man, but can be killed in battle.
+Spirits of dead Elves go to the Halls of Mandos in Valinor.
+After a certain period of time and rest that serves as "cleansing", their spirits are clothed in bodies identical to their old ones.
+If they do not die in battle or accident, Elves eventually grow weary of Middle-earth and desire to go to Valinor; they often sail from the Grey Havens, where Círdan the Shipwright dwells with his folk.
+Eventually, any Elves that remain in Middle-earth undergo a process of "fading", in which their immortal spirits overwhelm and "consume" their bodies.
+This renders their bodily forms invisible to mortal eyes, except to those to whom they wish to manifest themselves.

 Adaptations

+The 1977 Rankin-Bass version of The Hobbit depicts the wood-elves in what Austin Gilkeson calls a weird way, quite unlike the elves in any other adaptation, not even resembling the film's depiction of Elrond.
+Gilkeson describes them as "like Troll dolls that have been left out in the rain too long, and a little like Yzma from The Emperor's New Groove.
+They have gray skin, pug faces, and blond hair.
+It's frankly bizarre".

-In Peter Jackson's Lord of the Rings film series (2001–2003), Elves are shown as physically superior to Men in terms of eyesight, balance, and aim, but their superiority in other ways is "never really made clear".
+In Peter Jackson's Lord of the Rings film series (2001–2003), Elves are shown as physically superior to Men in eyesight, balance, and aim, but their superiority in other ways is "never really made clear".

-The Tolkien scholar Dimitra Fimi compared Jackson's handling of Elves with Tolkien's.
+Fimi compared Jackson's handling of Elves with Tolkien's.
 Tolkien's Elves are rooted as firmly as possible in Anglo-Saxon, Middle English, and Norse tradition, but influenced also by Celtic fairies in the Tuatha Dé Danann.
 Jackson's Elves are however "Celtic" in the romanticised sense of the Celtic Revival.
 She compares Jackson's representation of Gildor Inglorion's party of Elves riding through the Shire "moving slowly and gracefully towards the West, accompanied by ethereal music" with John Duncan's 1911 painting The Riders of the Sidhe.
 She notes that Jackson's conceptual designer, the illustrator Alan Lee, had made use of the painting in the 1978 book Faeries.

 In popular culture

 Tolkien-style Elves have influenced the depiction of elves in the fantasy genre from the 1960s and afterwards.
-Elves speaking an elvish language similar to those in Tolkien's novels became staple non-human characters in high fantasy works and in fantasy role-playing games like Dungeons & Dragons, and often portrayed as being mentally sharp and lovers of nature, art, and song, as well as wiser and more beautiful than humans.
+Elves speaking an elvish language similar to those in Tolkien's novels became staple non-human characters in high fantasy works and in fantasy role-playing games like Dungeons & Dragons.
+They are often portrayed as being mentally sharp and lovers of nature, art, and song, as well as wiser and more beautiful than humans.
 They usually fit the stereotype of being skilled archers and gifted in magic.